About

 [hide]

-• What you will need to make brioche cinnamon rolls
+• What you need to make brioche cinnamon rolls

 • Can I halve this recipe?

-We don’t often have sweet breakfasts at home.
+We don’t often have sweet stuff for breakfast at home.
 They are mostly a weekend or special occasion treat.
 So when we do feel like cinnamon rolls, we make sure they are glorious!

-An overhead view of frosted brioche cinnamon rolls on the baking tray
+Overhead view of rows of frosted brioche cinnamon rolls on a baking tray.

-A half eaten brioche cinnamon roll on a white plate
+A half eaten brioche cinnamon bun on a white plate showing the cinnamon filling in the middle.

-What you will need to make brioche cinnamon rolls
+What you need to make brioche cinnamon rolls

 Brioche dough

 I am using my brioche dough recipe here.
-It’s already beloved by so many of my readers, and consistently yields excellent results.
 This is a classic brioche dough with 50% butter.

 The one difference with these cinnamon rolls is that I skip the first room temperature proof, since there will be TWO overnight cold proofs (in the fridge).